United Airlines Flight 93: Hijackers

-The hijacking of Flight93 was led by Ziad Jarrah, a member of al-Qaeda.
-Jarrah was born in Lebanon to a wealthy family and had a secular upbringing.
+The hijacking of Flight 93 was led by Ziad Jarrah, a member of al-Qaeda.
+He was born in Lebanon to a wealthy and secular Muslim family.
 He intended to become a pilot and moved to Germany in 1996, enrolling at the University of Greifswald to study German.
 A year later, he moved to Hamburg and began studying aeronautical engineering at the Hamburg University of Applied Sciences.
 In Hamburg, Jarrah became a devout Muslim and associated with the radical Hamburg cell.

 In November 1999, Jarrah left Hamburg for Afghanistan, where he spent three months.
 While there, he met with al-Qaeda leader Osama bin Laden in January 2000.
 Jarrah returned to Hamburg at the end of January and in February obtained a new passport containing no stamped records of his travels by reporting his passport as stolen.

 In May, Jarrah received a visa from the U.S. Embassy in Berlin, arriving in Florida in June 2000.
 There, he began taking flying lessons and training in hand-to-hand combat.
 Jarrah maintained contact with his girlfriend in Germany and with his family in Lebanon in the months preceding the attacks.
 This close contact upset Mohamed Atta, the tactical leader of the plot, and al-Qaeda planners may have considered another operative, Zacarias Moussaoui, to replace him if he had backed out.

 Four "muscle" hijackers were trained to storm the cockpit and overpower the crew, and three accompanied Jarrah on Flight 93.
 The first, Ahmed al-Nami, arrived in Miami, Florida, on May 28, 2001, on a six-month tourist visa with United Airlines Flight 175 hijackers Hamza al-Ghamdi and Mohand al-Shehri.
 The second, Ahmed al-Haznawi, arrived in Miami on June 8 with Flight 11 hijacker Wail al-Shehri.
 The third, Saeed al-Ghamdi, arrived in Orlando, Florida, on June 27 with Flight 175 hijacker Fayez Banihammad.
 Ziad Jarrah's and Saeed al-Ghamdi's passports were recovered from the Flight 93 crash site.
 Jarrah's family said he had been an "innocent passenger" on board the flight.

-On August 3, 2001, an intended fifth hijacker, Mohammed al-Qahtani, flew into Orlando from Dubai.
-He was questioned by officials, who were dubious that he could support himself with only $2,800 cash to his name, and suspicious that he intended to become an illegal immigrant as he was using a one-way ticket.
+Al-Qaeda had intended for the attacks to be carried out by four teams of five men each, but only 19 terrorists were able to participate when the day came.
+The missing 20th was allegedly Mohammed al-Qahtani, who flew into Orlando from Dubai on August 3, 2001, intending to board Flight 93 as its fifth hijacker (and fourth muscle hijacker) on September 11.
+He was questioned by officials, who were dubious that he could support himself with only $2,800 cash to his name, and suspicious that he planned to become an illegal immigrant as he was using a one-way ticket.
 He was sent back to Dubai, and subsequently returned to Saudi Arabia.